Beat The Heat

 Himalayan brine*

 This has likely been the biggest game-changer for me; replacing electrolytes lost through sweat, with brine made from pink salt.
-When I add this to my water bottle while working or adventuring outdoors, my energy and mental alertness are much more sustainable.
+When I add this to my water bottle while exercising, gardening, or adventuring outdoors, my energy and mental alertness are much more sustainable.

 Instructions:

-1. Place a few chunks of Himalayan rock salt in a jar
+1. Place a couple tablespoons of Himalayan or Celtic salt in a jar

 2. Fill with filtered water